 You want others to see you as credible, effective and authoritative.
 Research suggests that the person with whom you are meeting affects which seating position you should choose to enhance these impressions.
 Be clear about what kind of impression you want to create and then use the environment to help strengthen or weaken them.

 The effects are likely to be particularly strong on first impressions.

-Study suggests that to appear credible and effective you should try to sit in non-power positions when meeting with a person who may feel threatened by your power or authority.
+Studies suggests that to appear credible and effective, you should try to sit in non-power positions when meeting with a person who may feel threatened by your power or authority.

 Furniture arrangement that provides clear boundaries, such as a square conference table in which each person has a side, may help create a more positive impression with visitors than sitting at a round table or at a couch.

 If your goal is to maximize the impression of friendliness and openness, a less formal arrangement such as at a small conference table is a good bet whether meeting with a man or woman.
 A square desk is better than a round desk, and sitting behind a desk is better than sitting at a sofa.